 Cooking these slow-cooked onions is remarkably easy and they keep for over a week.
 You only need a pan and some greaseproof paper, and you get to sound very knowledgeable when you tell people fancy things like “make a cartouche and they’ll cook better” (a cartouche is just another way of saying a circle of greaseproof paper).
 You can mix up the onions by crumbling in some chorizo to make amazing chorizo jam, or by adding some balsamic vinegar for the last 20 minutes of cooking to make balsamic onions.
 Once the onions are made, they are amazing either on their own or in a burger, as part of an onion gravy, mixed into mince for an amazing meatloaf or stuffing or, as I often do, as part of the filling for an amazing Quiche Lorraine.
 At Christmas, my family takes these onions and mixes them through mashed potatoes with frozen peas – it’s absolutely delicious – and the cooking is super easy!

-Slow cooked onions
+go to link Slow cooked onions

 - 2 onions